This guide is intended to help Admin users interpret their Engagement Survey data.

 - We consider an overall favorability of 70% or higher to be healthy.

-- Whether your goal is to sustain or improve your favorability, the best thing you can do is to focus your efforts on your organization's drivers of engagement.
+- Whether your goal is to sustain or improve your favorability, the best thing you can do is to focus your efforts on your organization's drivers of engagement/high-impact items.

 FAQ: What is a reasonable goal for improving our overall favorability over the course of a year?

-A: Our formula for identifying a goal for YOY improvement is to shoot for 10% of your gap from a perfect score.
+A: Our formula for identifying a goal for year-over-year improvement is to shoot for 10% of your gap from a perfect score.
 For example, if your overall favorability is 60%, your gap from a perfect score is 40%.
 We'd therefore recommend targeting a 4% increase in favorability for next year's scores.

-Step 3: Understand your organization's drivers of engagement
+Step 3: Understand your organization's drivers of engagement/high-impact items

-Your drivers of engagement are your organization’s custom recipe for improving engagement: these are the survey questions that have the biggest impact on your organization's engagement levels.
+These survey questions are your organization’s custom recipe for improving engagement: they have the biggest impact on your organization's engagement levels.
 We recommend focusing your efforts to improve engagement here.

 - What are the drivers of engagement?

-- As you look across the key drivers of engagement, do you notice any themes?
+- As you look across the key drivers of engagement and high-impact items, do you notice any themes?
 For instance, do several of them relate to confidence in the future of the organization (like trusting in senior leaders understanding the organization’s plans for future success)?
 Or feeling valued (believing you’ll be recognized or feeling your opinions count)?
 Often, your organization’s key drivers of engagement can be summarized in a few key themes.

 - Which key drivers of engagement are most favorable?
 Which improved in favorability since the past survey?
 Keep the momentum going on these key drivers.

 - Which key drivers of engagement are least favorable or decreased in favorability since the last survey?
 These may benefit from team-level or organizational-wide efforts to improve.